 Boston Echo Cornet

-This is the only known original Boston echo cornet.
-If you've read my page on the recreation of one of these for Steve Ward, you know that this turned up within a year of finishing the recreation and was purchased by him.
+This is the only known original Boston echo cornet, although below I tell the story of the recreation of one of these for Steve Ward before this was purchased by him.
 This instrument was made in the early 1870s before the introduction of the larger bore Boston cornets including the Three Star and Two Star models, having the valve section design the same as in E.G. Wright piston valve cornets and continued by The Boston Musical Instrument Manufactory for a few years.
 The last photo to the left shows a Wright Bb piston valve cornet from about 1868 for comparison.
 Not surprisingly, this is also from Steve Ward's collection.
 Notice the ferrules joining the tubes between the valve casings.
 This echo cornet is the same bore size as this Wright example as well as the earliest Boston Bb cornets: .462".
 The bore of the rotary change valve is .487", the same as the earliest Three Star and all Two Star Cornets.
 The bell rim diameter is slightly larger than the Wright's at 5".
 The over all length is 12 5/8".

 The only contemporary illustration that we have of a Boston echo cornet is the woodcut appearing in the catalogs published in the 1880s and 1890s that clearly show the Two/Three Star cornet valve section.
 That cut also indicates much more solid mountings for the echo bell.
 Not only is it braced to a second slide tube